Hero image of Teen Chef showing mobile screen mock-ups.

 MVP for a Teen Cooking App ages 13+.

 Branding was a challenge.
-Honing in on different developmental stages & addressing safety concerns appropriately without it becoming too instructional insighted some creativity.
+Honing in on different developmental stages & addressing safety concerns appropriately was also a challenge mainly because more research was needed and I had a limited timeline.

 Learned